MPh-py/MPh/docs/demonstrations.md

 ```

 The script `compact_models.py` in the ["demos" folder][demos] of the
-source-code repository is a more refined version of the above code.
+source-code repository is a refined version of the above code.
+It
-It displays more status information and also resets the modeling
+displays more status information and also resets the modeling history.
-history.

 Note that we could easily go through all sub-directories recursively
 by replacing `glob` with `rglob`.
 However, this should be used with
-care so as to not accidentally modify models in folders that were not
+caution so as to not accidentally modify models in folders that were
-meant to be included.
+not meant to be included.

 [demos]: https://github.com/John-Hennig/MPh/tree/master/demos